-Our Story | Our Mission | Meet the Trustees | Our Patrons | Our Reports
+Our Story | Our Mission | Meet the Trustees | Our Founder and Patrons

-Initially overwhelmed by the public response, Dianne’s husband quickly decided to harness all that amazing positive energy to try and salvage something positive from the carnage that Ovarian Cancer had wrought in their lives.
+Initially overwhelmed by the public response, Dianne’s husband quickly decided to harness all that amazing positive energy to try and salvage something positive from the carnage that ovarian cancer had wrought in their lives.

-In the days immediately following her memorial at Manchester Cathedral, he founded the Dianne Oxberry Trust and galvanised a small group of friends, each with a unique set of skills, to join him as Trustees.
+In the days immediately following her memorial at Manchester Cathedral, he founded the Dianne Oxberry Trust and galvanised a small group of friends, each with a unique set of skills, to join him as trustees.

-Registered with the Charities Commission in record time, the Charity went on to raise over £150,000 by the end of the year and has already supported vital research and support initiatives to help others diagnosed with ovarian cancer.
+Registered with the Charities Commission in record time, the charity went on to raise over £150,000 by the end of the year and has already supported vital research and support initiatives to help others diagnosed with ovarian cancer.

-The Charity has now focused its efforts on raising awareness of the symptoms of ovarian cancer to secure faster diagnosis and better outcomes so that other families have more time together than Dianne had with hers.
+The charity has now focused its efforts on raising awareness of the symptoms of ovarian cancer to secure faster diagnosis and better outcomes so that other families have more time together than Dianne had with hers.

 Ian Hindle